 The initiative brings together distinguished and well-connected domain experts who are working to develop a two-way communication and engagement channel, promoting RDA outputs and perspectives on one hand while streamlining insights and practical contributions from domain focused data communities into the work of RDA, on the other.

 The Ambassadors facilitate an open dialogue with data practitioners and organisations workin in domain specific areas.
-The activities will focus on the highlighting the value of RDA and the impact of collaboration for all those involved.
-A calendar of events, webinars, training sessions and other similar activities will be made available to support interaction.
+The activities focus on the highlighting the value of RDA and the impact of collaboration for all those involved.
+A calendar of events, webinars, training sessions and other similar activities is available to support interaction.

 Wouter Addink is coordinating the DiSSCo technical architecture based on the concept of Digital Objects (DO) developed in RDA.
 He is translating the DO concept to Digital Specimen for the natural scientific collections domain.
 In RDA he is chair of the Biodiversity Data Interoperability IG and he is working group chair in MOBILISE, an EU COST Action to create a network of scientists and to provide training and short scientific missions in collections.
 In TDWG Biodiversity Standards he is European representative and in GBIF he is Biodiversity Open Data Ambassador to promote best practices in open sharing of biodiversity data.